Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Introduction

-The contributions of this paper are summarized as follows. \begin{itemize}[leftmargin=2em] \item We propose a method to transform any denoiser architecture to a ``softly constrained denoiser'' that has an inductive bias towards generating samples that satisfy the constraint.
-The constraints are embedded in the neural net architecture through the addition of a guidance-like adjustment term that is optimized end-to-end.
-This adds little computational overhead and preserves the asymptotic data fitting guarantees of standard diffusion models. \item We prove that previous regularizer-based methods cause bias that breaks the standard distribution-modeling guarantees of diffusion models.
-We show empirically that these methods perform especially poorly with constraint misspecification in representative differential equation problems.
-In contrast, our method retains all the distribution-modeling guarantees of standard diffusion due to only changing the neural net architecture, and can can extract useful knowledge from the constraint while keeping enough flexibility to deviate from the constraint if the data is not described by it (see \cref{fig:dentfig1} for an example). \item We demonstrate strong empirical results of the effectiveness of our approach through experiments on both illustrative problems and a PDE benchmark, showing that softly constrained denoisers achieve superior constraint satisfaction compared to existing methods, while maintaining sample quality and robustness under constraint misspecification. \end{itemize}
+To summarize, the contributions of this paper are: \begin{itemize}[leftmargin=2em] \item We propose a method to transform any denoiser to a ``softly constrained denoiser'' with a soft inductive bias towards constraint-compliant samples with minimal computational overhead. \item We prove that previous regularizer methods break the distribution-modeling guarantees of standard diffusion models, and empirically show that these methods are particularly sensitive to constraint misspecification.
+Critically, we show that SCDs preserve these guarantees. \item We empirically demonstrate the effectiveness of our approach through illustrative problems and PDE benchmarks in misspecified settings, showing superior constraint satisfaction over existing methods, while maintaining sample quality and robustness to misspecification. \end{itemize}